 Permanent Supportive Housing is a housing model that combines affordable housing assistance with voluntary support services to address the needs of people experiencing homelessness.
 The services are designed to build independent living and life skills and connect people with community-based health care, treatment and employment services.
 This approach has reduced costs associated with the use of crisis services such as shelters and hospitals.

-Beginning in July 2021, the northern wing of the building will operate as a 22-room short-term shelter to temporarily house individuals experiencing homelessness.
-A two-phase construction process will then take place, with the southern wing of the building planned to open in early 2022 and the northern wing of the building planned to open in late spring 2022.
+Beginning in July 2021, the northern wing of the building operates as a 22-room short-term shelter to temporarily house individuals experiencing homelessness.
+A two-phase construction process will then take place, with the southern wing of the building planned to open in spring of 2022 and the northern wing of the building planned to open in late spring 2022.

 HAWC obtained $8,465,000 in Metro Bond funds.
 Other sources include $500,000 in Washington County Housing Production Opportunity Funds and $35,000 in OHCS Multi-family Energy Efficiency incentives.
 The purchase price is $5,650,000 and was based on a third-party appraisal.
 Construction costs are estimated at $2,500,000.
 Due diligence and development costs are $850,000 for a total project cost of $9,000,000.
 The anticipated construction budget is informed by best practices for PSH projects in the Pacific NW region and a detailed owner’s manual with line-item cost breakdowns for each specific deliverable anticipated for the change in use.

-The County has selected a local shelter provider, the Good Neighbor Center, to operate the shelter and will partner with Bienestar and the Urban League to provide culturally specific services and programming to assist clients from underserved populations.
-Washington County will provide contract management oversight of the operator and service providers.
-County staff will also provide direct support to the Good Neighbor Center to maintain a direct line of communication with local residents and businesses.
-This includes outreach efforts that will take place before the July 2021 opening.
+The County is working with Greater Good Northwest to operate the shelter and partnering with Bienestar and the Urban League to provide culturally specific services and programming to assist clients from underserved populations.
+Washington County provides contract management oversight of the operator and service providers.
+County staff also provide direct support to the shelter operator to maintain a direct line of communication with local residents and businesses.

-Prior to the opening of the short-term shelter, Washington County will conduct outreach to local businesses, residents and community stakeholders.
-These efforts will include meetings with impacted community organizations, and the County will have a presence at the Aloha Community Farmers Market to increase awareness.
-County staff will also distribute informational door hanger flyers to all residents and businesses within a half mile of the property and will visit with nearby businesses to discuss the project.
-The local media has been informed about the project as well.
+Prior to the opening of the short-term shelter, Washington County conducted outreach to local businesses, residents and community stakeholders.
+These efforts included meetings with impacted community organizations and public meeting to discuss the project.
+County staff distributed informational door hanger flyers to all residents and businesses within a half mile of the property and visited with nearby businesses to discuss the project.

 Another component of the community engagement efforts is to obtain input on the renaming of the property and the content for building mural art, with a focus on representation of the local community and history.

-If you have questions or concerns about the project you can reach Washington County staff by calling 503-846-4722 or sending an e-mail to Shelters@co.washington.or.us.
+If you have additional questions or concerns about the project, you can reach Washington County staff by calling 503-846-4722 or sending an e-mail to Shelters@co.washington.or.us.